Psyren: Other characters

 A mysterious Psyren inhabitant with an inhuman appearance who collaborates with Tatsuo to weaken W.I.S.E's atmospheric membrane.
 Their strategy involves creating vulnerable points to allow sunlight penetration, which would prove fatal to Illumina core-enhanced individuals.
 A former W.I.S.E employee, Kusakabe possesses the unique PSI ability to communicate with technology, which he used to infiltrate the organization's Neural Control Programme.

 Media

 Manga

 Written and illustrated by Toshiaki Iwashiro, Psyren was serialized in Shueisha's shōnen manga magazine Weekly Shōnen Jump from December 3, 2007, to November 29, 2010.
 Shueisha collected its 161 chapters in 16 tankōbon volumes, released from May 2, 2008, to March 4, 2011.

 In North America, Viz Media announced the license to the manga in April 2010 and the first chapter appeared in the January 2011 issue of the North American version of Shonen Jump.
 The 16 volumes were released from October 4, 2011, to May 6, 2014.

 Light novel

 A light novel written by SOW, titled Psyren: Another Call, was released on September 3, 2010.
 It includes various short stories about the characters.
 A second volume was released on March 4, 2011.
 It focuses on different epilogue stories that detailed the futures and lives of the characters.

+Anime

+An anime television series adaptation was announced in Weekly Shōnen Jump on December 15, 2025.
+The series will be produced by Satelight and directed by Katsumi Ono, with Shin Yoshida handling series composition, Akira Ōkuma designing the characters, and Takashi Ōmama, Tatsuhiko Saiki and Shū Kanematsu composing the music.
+It is set to premiere on October 5, 2026, on Tokyo MX and BS11.
+The opening theme song is "Warning!!", performed by Clan Queen.
+Remow has licensed the series for streaming on Crunchyroll.